tyhuang06/Disney-Park-Ride-API/README.md

 ## API Docs

 - `GET /`: temporary hello world
-- `GET /demo`: (Jamie working on it) this route is just for demo purpose.
+- `GET /demo`: This route is just for demo purpose.
+Currently the demo shows distance from "Guardians of the Galaxy – Mission: Breakout!" to all rides.

-    1. fetch queue works as a helper function we can call when we want to get the current wait time, it will return an array of ride objects.
-The array shown on this demo route is the array the helper function will return.
+    Shows how to use the functions below:

+    1. `fetchQueue()`: fetch external queue api, returns an array of ride objects with queue time.
+    2. `fetchCoordinates(ride)`: fetch geocoding api, takes in an ride object and returns the coordinates.
+    3. `fetchWalkingTime(start, dest)`: fetch routing api, takes in two rides start and destination.
+Returns the walking time from start to dest in minutes.